dylansutterlin/resting_state_hypnosis/README.md

 ### Connectivity estimation choice for this study

-The tangent method was chosen for this study, as it is a robust method that is less sensitive to non-linearities and spatial dependancies in the ROIs.
+The tangent method was chosen for this study, as it is a mathematically well grounded method and as it is less sensitive to non-linearities and spatial dependancies in the ROIs.

 ## 2.3 Extraction of hypnosis-related connectivity

 - Computation of the connectivity matrix for each subject, for each condition (pre/post hypnosis)
-- Computation of the difference between the two conditions (post-pre hypnosis element-wise in the adjacency/connectivity matrices) for each subject connectome.
+- Computation of the difference between the two conditions (post-pre hypnosis element-wise in the adjacency/connectivity matrices) for each subject's connectome.

    A Fischer R to Z transfomation was applied to each connectivity matriz prior to the the (post - pre) substraction.
 This was done to avoid substraction of pearson r's, which is not recommended.
 The numpy.arctanh was used for such transformation.
 Code example :

       # Element-wise substraction of the two matrices
+      import numpy as np
       contrast_matrix = np.arctanh(post_matrix) - np.arctanh(pre_matrix)

+- The edges' values of the resulted contrast connectome are thus the difference in Z scores obtained from the element-wise Z score substraction post-pre.

 ## 2.4 Graph theory metrics